 For each measuring context and for each view, profile and histogram, specific textual comments should be added and shown to the user when reference values, profiles and distribution are exceeded.
-These have also to be collected in a development and management manual of the company.
+These also have to be collected in a development and management manual of the company.
 Even these comments need to be maintained and tuned according to the company evolution.
-The Histogram Manager can also draw normalized graphs (see Fig.5) with superimposed statistic curves in order to easily check if the system under assessment is suitable with respect to the Quality Manual specifications of the company.
+The histogram manager can also draw normalized graphs (see Fig. 5) with superimposed statistic curves in order to easily check if the system under assessment is suitable with respect to the quality manual specifications of the company.
 Typical distributions of histograms can be assumed as reference patterns by the company.
 A collection of histograms among the various phases of the development life-cycle could aid the system manager to take into account the modifications, from the point of view of quality profile, of each class in the system.

-The Assessment Assistant provides support for system assessment by means of algorithms that reduce the complexity for inspecting the results and, thus, for detecting dysfunctions, and/or performing in automatic manner some processes.
+The assessment assistant provides support for system assessment by means of algorithms that reduce the complexity for inspecting the results and, thus, for detecting dysfunctions, and/or performing in automatic manner some processes.

-5.1 Views and Profiles
+5.1.
+Views and profiles